globeandmail/startr/README.md

 Here's how we use `startr` for our own analysis workflow right now.
 The heart of the project lies in these three files:

-* **`process.R`**: Imports source data, tidies it, fixes errors, sets types, applies manipulations and saves out a CSV ready for analysis (or, in other cases, a shapefile, etc.).
+* **`process.R`**: Imports source data, tidies it, fixes errors, sets types, applies manipulations and saves out a Feather file ready for analysis (or, in other cases, a CSV, a shapefile, etc.).

 * **`analyze.R`**: Consumes the data files saved out by `process.R`, and is where all of the true "analysis" occurs, including grouping, summarizing, filtering, etc. All descriptive and relational statistical analysis.
 More complicated analysis can be split into additional `analyze_somestep.R` files as required.